vundev/monthly-report/README.md

 Go to client dir `cd monthly-report/client`, install dependencies `npm install` and start the watcher with `npx ng serve`.

+## How to test?

+1. Test server

+Go to project dir `cd monthly-report` and run `uv run pytest` it will run all .py tests inside tests folder.

 ## Server structure

 Mix between ORM and raw sql queries.